anganger/personal-portfolio-website/README.md

 ├── App.jsx            # Main app component and routing
 ├── index.js           # React DOM entry point
 └── index.css          # Global styles and theme variables
+Getting Started
+Clone down this repository.
+You will need node.js and git installed globally on your machine.

+## 🛠 Installation and Setup Instructions
+-Installation: npm install

+In the project directory, you can run: npm start

+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.
+The page will reload if you make edits.